Senior couple walking in the park for energy and health.

 Muscle tissue is essential for metabolic and energy processes.
 Insufficient protein intake in seniors leads to muscle-related fatigue and increased weakness.

-Fish with chicken pairs well with tofu and beans and may be supplemented with dairy for excellent protein intake.
-These food sources deliver energy while building up your muscle strength.
+Fish with chicken pairs well with tofu and beans, and may be supplemented with dairy for excellent protein intake.
+These food sources provide energy while helping to build muscle strength.

-Fish and seafood benefit the body because they contain omega-3 fatty acids, which help improve brain function and inflammation defense through immune system enhancement.
+Fish and seafood benefit the body because they contain omega-3 fatty acids, which help improve brain function and defend against inflammation through immune system enhancement.

-The Rush University nutrition guide presents more information about protein consumption for seniors.
+The Rush University nutrition guide provides additional information on protein consumption for seniors.

 Healthy Fats and Their Role in Brain Function

-Even though healthy fats benefit brain health, they efficiently support sustained energy production.
+Although healthy fats benefit brain health, they also support sustained energy production efficiently.

 Your brain chemicals receive stable energy from fats, whereas carbs from refined products cause energy spikes that end in rapid drops.

-People should understand that healthy fats appear in multiple foods, including avocados, nuts, seeds, olive oil, and fatty fish.
+People should understand that healthy fats are found in various foods, including avocados, nuts, seeds, olive oil, and fatty fish.

 Avocados contain protein, essential fatty acids, and other nutrients that promote energy and support heart health.